elsa-workflows/elsa-website/docs/guides-document-approval.md

 > #### Connecting Activities
 >
 > Notice that we can connect to activities other than whatever is specified as a generic type parameter.
 Instead of specifying what activity will be executed next using the type argument, we can specify the **ID** of an activity instead.
 > In reality, the `Next<T>` method simply defines an activity and then automatically creates a connection between the current one and the one being defined.
-The `Next` method taking no type arguments, and only a single `id: string` argument, simply creates a connection between the current activity and the one specified by the ID.
+The `Next` method taking no type arguments, and only a single `name: string` argument, simply creates a connection between the current activity and the one specified by the ID.

 Not only will the workflow be blocked on the two Signaled activities, it will also block on the `TimerEvent` activity.
 This activity is configured to trigger every 10 seconds.
 Every 10 seconds, this branch of the workflow will continue to the `IfElse` activity.